krystalgamer/stem-player-emulator/README.md

 This repository contains the source code of Kanye West's stem player.

+## Please Read

+Kano has been updating their website so the emulator might stop working at any time without warning.
+If you just want to listen to the album then I suggest you to find mirrors online, if you wish to support the emulator then you can donate [here](https://paypal.me/krystalgamer).
+Money will be used to buy the stemplayer and teardown for further reverse-engineering purposes.

 ## Tutorial

 If you prefer a video tutorial you can see mine [here](https://www.youtube.com/watch?v=QqBiKZmr5rw)